zcwai/Network-Intrusion-Detection-System-NIDS-Using-Snort/README.md

 # Objectives:

-Setup Snort on an Ubuntu machine and configure it to monitor a designated network.
+Setup Snort on an Ubuntu machine and configure it to monitor a designated network

-Simulate attacks using information gathering tools Nmap and Legion from Kali Linux Evaluate the performance and accuracy of Snort in detecting these attacks
+Simulate attacks using information gathering tools Nmap and Legion from Kali Linux

+Evaluate the performance and accuracy of Snort in detecting these attacks

 # Part I: Setup